-In an easy 15 minutes, you can walk from central Launceston along the banks of the Tamar River into the Gorge and from here follow a pathway originally built in the 1890s along the cliff face looking down onto the South Esk River.
+In an easy 15 minutes, you can walk from central Launceston along the banks of the Tamar River into the Gorge.
+From there, follow a pathway originally built in the 1890s along the cliff face looking down onto the South Esk River.

-The First Basin on the southern side has a cafe and a swimming pool surrounded by bushland knows to locals as Launceston’s beach.
+The First Basin on the southern side has a cafe and a swimming pool surrounded by bushland, known to locals as Launceston's beach.

 The beautiful Kings Bridge over the Gorge was floated into place in 1867.

-With a kiosk, restaurant and swimming pool, rolling lawns and a rotunda, a footbridge and chairlift across the river, peacocks, and wallabies at dusk, this may be Australia's most alluring urban reserve.
+With a kiosk, restaurant and swimming pool, rolling lawns and a rotunda, a footbridge and a chairlift across the river, as well as peacocks and wallabies at dusk, this may be Australia's most alluring urban reserve.
+And entrance is free.